carla-simulator/carla/Docs/recorder_and_playback.md

 ![actor blocked](img/actor_blocked2.png)

-We can see it is the same incidence but from another actor involved (police car).
+It is worth noting that it is the same incident but with another vehicle involved in it (police car).

 The result is sorted by duration, so the actor that is blocked for more time comes first.
-We could check the first line, with Id 173 at time 36 seconds it get stopped for 336 seconds.
-We could check how it arrived to that situation replaying a few seconds before time 36.
+By checking the vehicle with Id 173 at time 36 seconds, it is evident that it stopped for 336 seconds.
+To check the cause of it , it would be useful to check how it arrived to that situation by replaying a few seconds before the second 36:

 ```py
 client.replay_file("col3.log", 34, 0, 173)